 “I never get to be the bad guy any more,” Tonk Fah said, falling back and staring up at the ceiling.
 His monkey wandered over and sat on the top of his ample stomach.

 “You’ll get over it,” Vivenna said, rolling her eyes.
-“Why did were you so hard on him, anyway?”
+“Why were you so hard on him, anyway?”

 Denth shrugged.
-“You know what I like least about being a mercenary.”
+“You know what I like least about being a mercenary?”

 “I suspect that you’re going to tell me,” Vivenna said, tapping her foot.

 “People are always trying to fool you,” he said, sitting down on the floor beside Tonk Fah.
-“They all think you’re an idiot--assume that you’ll buy a simple story, like that man was telling.”
+“They all think you’re an idiot--assume that you’ll accept a simple story, like that man was telling.”

 He paused, as if expecting Tonk Fah to give his usual counterpoint to the conversation.
 Instead, however, the bulky mercenary just continued to stare at the ceiling.
 “Arsteel always got to be the mean one,” he said.

 Denth sighed, shooting her a “This is your fault” look.
 “Anyway,” he continued.
-“I couldn’t be sure that our friend there wasn’t a plant sent by Garble, set in place should you walk away from that meeting.
+“I couldn’t be sure that our friend there wasn’t a plant arranged to wait there by Garble.
 He could have pretended to be a loyal subject, gotten inside our defenses, then knifed you in the back.
 Best to be safe, princess.”

-She paused, sitting down on the stool.
-She was tempted to say that he was over-reacting, but. . .well, she had just seen him kill two men defending her.
+She sat down on the stool, and was tempted to say that he was over-reacting, but. . .well, she had just seen him kill two men defending her.
 Her earlier feeling--that of the world being a much more dangerous place than she was accustomed to--returned.
 And so, she fell silent.

 I’m paying them, she thought.
 Or, well, Lemks paid them.
 Either way, I should probably just let them do their job.